OlofH2/Before-Fab-Academy/docs/Website.md

 ![Theme_Material](img/Theme_in_mkdocs_before_new_theme_200x113.jpg)

-I saw that [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) added Admonition and SuperFences to be able to add notes and more to his website.
+I saw that [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) added Admonition and SuperFences to be able to add notes, codeblocks and more to his website.
 I decided to do the same and add admonition to my mkdoks.yml file from [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/).
-Here below is the code that I copied:
+Below is the code that I copied:

 ```
 markdown_extensions: